 Help our community and the world

 - Provide a Meal at Jan Peek House.Jan Peek House in Peekskill is a shelter for 19 homeless men and women, run by an organization named Caring for the Hungry and Homeless of Peekskill (CHHOP).
 Each month, on the 4th Saturday of the month, we provide dinner at the Jan Peek House.
 It is rewarding to share food and conversation with the residents and it is an important part of our congregation’s ministry to the community.
+Signing up is easy: you can just go to the Genius Signup to select a month and a slot.
+You can also join the Jan Peek Volunteers group on Realm to get regular updates and emails.
+If you would like to join this group, or if you have any questions, please contact Jeff Kephart at email@example.com.

 - Knit or Crochet for good causesThe Prayer Shawl Group offers opportunities to knit or crochet for people in need or for celebratory reasons within our congregation or friends of people in our congregation.
 We also knit and crochet for the cancer center at NY Presbyterian Hudson Valley Hospital and for the Linus Project.
 The Knit-Togethers knit blankets, sweaters, mittens, and hats for needy members of our community.
+Check the most recent newsletter to see when meetings are occurring.

 Help support our church and our members